StavSteven/social_media_addiction/README.md

     H₀ - Null hypothesis: There is no relationship between conflicts on social media and mental health score H₁ - Alternative Hypothesis Having a higher number of conflicts over social media will be associated to lower mental health scores

-_This will be tested statistically using spearman'srank and visualised on a violin plot to determine whether there is a relationship between the two values_
+_This will be tested statistically using spearman's rank and visualised on a violin plot to determine whether there is a relationship between the two values_

 **Result:** We can reject the null hypothesis that there is no relationship between an increase in social media conflicts having no bearing on mental health scores.
 **The correlation score between the two values was -0.91.** This means there is strong correlation between the two values, individuals that find themselves getting into public spats on social media often see their mental health suffer as a result.